9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Did you have music curriculum objectives you didn’t cover because you ran out of time?
 Plan ways to maximize your classroom efficiency.
 Take a peek at this post with actionable tips to Talk Less and Teach More Music.

 Next, look for multitasking songs and music lessons.
 Almost all songs may be used to teach more than one concept.
-Revisiting the same song with a different focus helps students develop a solid repertoire of songs and become independent singers.
+Circling back and revisiting a song students already know (with a different focus) saves time.
+It also helps students develop a solid repertoire of songs and become independent singers.

 Just because you taught a “one and done” lesson that covered a curriculum objective does not mean your students have mastered or learned that concept.
 Music lessons should be comprehensive and repeated many times.
 But that doesn’t mean boring!